forcedotcom/CacheOnlyKeyWrapper/README.md

 ## Overview

 In Summer 18, Salesforce's Shield Platform Encryption is introducing a new pilot feature called Cache-Only Keys.
 This capability enhances the existing Bring Your Own Key (BYOK) capability by allowing customers to host their key material in a wrapped format which Salesforce will fetch as required.
-While this will be cached in ecncrypted form, Salesforce will not retain or persist the key material in any system of record or backups.
+While this will be cached in an encrypted form, Salesforce will not retain or persist the key material in any system of record or backups.

 When a key is needed by Salesforce for crypto operations, a callout is made directly to the customer's registered service to request the key.
 The key exchange protocol and format requires that Keys are wrapped in a specific JSON format.
 This project provides a sample utility to perform that wrapping, allowing customers to wrap their keys for hosting or provide the basis for understanding of how to build their own key service if desired.